 “Your walls form the foundation of your home.
 The weather out there will not be good for the exterior walls of your house.
 It isn’t enough to paint your wall to make it waterproof.
 After dealing with rain, snow, wind, dust, and heat of the outside environment, the paint will begin peeling off.”

 Damp carpets and beneath wall coverings can be the most prominent place for mold and mildew growth.
 Finishing a basement without first dealing with the moisture problems can make health conditions worse and lead to significant damage.
-Interior waterproofing systems, installed by a professional contractor, can keep the moisture away throughout the home.
+Interior waterproofing systems, installed by a professional contractor.
+Can keep moisture away throughout the home.

 Step 1: Properly expose the outside part of the wall